Monday, May 27, 2024

 left out in the rain?

-And might they dot
+And does this dot

-the eye in ruin
+an eye in ruin

-or the eye in union?
+or an eye in union?

 Perhaps outside your window